SamujV/Lab4-Terraform/README.md

   Is a file where you assign values to the variables defined in variables.tf.
 It's a convenient way to provide specific values for your variables without modifying the main configuration code in main.tf.
 - **output.tf**

   This file is used to define the output values that you want to display or make available to users after a Terraform run.
-For this case we are going to use it to show the public ip of the VM.
+For this case, we are going to use it to show the public IP of the VM.

-### Command execution
+### Command execution :hammer_and_wrench:

 1. **terraform init:** Initialize a working directory by downloading provider plugins and modules.

 2. **terraform validate:** Checks the configuration files for syntax errors and potential issues without making any actual changes.
 3. **terraform plan:** Generates an execution plan that outlines what actions Terraform will take to create or modify resources based on your configuration.
 4. **terraform apply:** Applies the changes defined in your configuration to create, update, or delete resources in your infrastructure as specified in the execution plan.
-5. **terraform destroy:**
-It is used to terminate and remove all resources defined in the configuration, effectively destroying the infrastructure that was previously created.
+5. **terraform destroy:** It is used to terminate and remove all resources defined in the configuration, effectively destroying the infrastructure that was previously created.

-### Key Components
+### Key Components :key:

-1. **Resource Group:**
+1. **Resource Group:** :package:

-Is a logical container that helps managing and organizing Azure resources.
+   Is a logical container that helps manage and organize Azure resources.
 It provides a way to control access and ensure resources are deployed in a common location.

 In this case, we define a resource type named "azurerm_resource_group" which is aliased as "rg."
 Within this resource, we specify the desired configuration.